 ServerlessNabaztag

-ServerlessNabaztag is a firmware allowing control of the Nabaztag/tag directly via the web, without an external server (a web server is needed only for downloading the firmware and the mp3s).
+ServerlessNabaztag is a firmware allowing control of the Nabaztag/tag directly via the web, without an external server (a web server is needed only for downloading the firmware and resources).

-With this firmware, you can connect at http://<YOURNABAZTAGIP>/ and completely control your rabbit with a very simple web interface, as show in the following screenshot:
+With this firmware, you can connect at http://<YOURNABAZTAGIP>/ and completely control your rabbit with a very simple web interface, as shown in the following screenshot:

-The OpenAPI specification is available ad http://<YOURNABAZTAGIP>/openapi.json and
+The OpenAPI specification is available at http://<YOURNABAZTAGIP>/openapi.json and the Swagger UI at http://andreax79.github.io/ServerlessNabaztag/vl/api/

-All the commands can be called with a single HTTP requests from an external program/script, example:
+All the commands can be called with a single HTTP request from an external program/script, example:

 $ curl http://nabaztag/wakeup

-In examples/check_mail.py, there is a script that turns on the nose when you have unread email and changes the lights color according to the weather forecast.
+In examples/check_mail.py, there is a script that turns on the nose when you have unread email.

 Install on your web server (HTTP only)